WASdev/sample.oauth.store/README.md

    > cd sample.oauth.store

-1. Start WebSphere Liberty in either the `sample.bell` or `sample.user.feature` projects.
+1. Start the WebSphere Liberty server for one of the `sample.bell` or `sample.user.feature` projects.
 This command will build the required libraries and install them into the WebSphere Liberty instance and then start a WebSphere Liberty server that is configured with the OAuthStore implementation.
    > ./gradlew sample.bell:start

    OR